arav06/aws-fundies/aws-security-compliance.md

 ### Audit Manager

-Continuous checking and analysis for compliance, regulatory and industry standards and custom controls
+Continuous checking and analysis of resources for compliance, regulatory and industry standards and custom controls

 It comes with several frameworks with controls which are mapped to industry standards and regulations

+Gathers data for checking and analysis

 ### Artifact